 Responsibility of 'all of us' to give alternative: NCP

 With the deadlock over government formation continuing in Maharashtra, NCP leader Nawab Malik on Monday said it is the responsibility of "all of us" to give an alternative considering the plight of people in the state.
-Malik, however, said the NCP will take any decision in consensus with its ally Congress.
+Malik, however, said the NCP will take any decision in consensus with its ally Congress in the evening.

-Amid talks that the NCP and Congress may support the Shiv Sena in forming a government, Malik told reporters here that there is a need to reach a consensus on "certain big issues" while working out a common minimum program.
-"It is the responsibility of us all to give an alternative given the plight of the people and farmers.
-We are expecting a decision from Congress.
-If there is a consensus, we will proceed towards government formation," the NCP's chief spokesperson said.
+He also said that communication was going on between the Shiv Sena and NCP.
+Amid talks that the NCP and Congress may support the Shiv Sena in forming government, Malik told reporters here that there is a need to reach a consensus on "certain big issues" while working out a common minimum programme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)